AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 needs to be unwrapped.
 Again: The data in there are `HTTPServerRequestPart` items, because the `NIOHTTP1` handler sits in front of our handler in the channel pipeline.
-It converts (parses) the HTTP bytes into a sequence of the HTTP enum values.
+It converts (parses) the HTTP bytes into a sequence of those HTTP enum values.

 As a temporary measure, lets return some "Hello World" data to the browser, add this to the .head section of the switch (below the `print`):